ADD CONDITION

 How should I use TopCare health?

-Apply TopCare health to the affected area not more than 3 to 4 times daily for adults and children 2 years of age and older.
+Apply to the affected area not more than 3 to 4 times daily for adults and children 2 years of age and older.
 Consult a doctor for children under 2 years.

 Are there any contraindications for using TopCare health?

-There are no specific contraindications mentioned, but do not apply it to wounds or damaged skin.
+No specific contraindications are mentioned, but do not apply to wounds or damaged skin.

 What precautions should I take when using TopCare health?